 One person shot and killed at home on Kentucky Street

-BATON ROUGE - One person was shot and killed at a residence in the 2000 block of Kentucky Street around 9:30 p.m.
+BATON ROUGE - One person was killed in the 2100 block of Kentucky Street around 9:30 p.m.

+Officials say 20-year-old Rashon Franklin was found suffering from multiple gunshot wounds in an empty lot.
+Franklin died at the scene.

 The Baton Rouge Police Department is investigating the Saturday night shooting.